 Checking your sites page load times

-There are a few free tools you can you to assess the load times on your website.
-By analyzing your current speed and determining where your site is falling behind you can improve your SEO and maximise the high-quality organic traffic to your site.
+There are a few free tools you can use to assess the load times on your website.
+By analysing your current speed and determining where your site is falling behind you can improve your SEO and maximise the high-quality organic traffic to your site.